tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - who has been your best friend?
 - what makes a real friend?
 - is it possible to be a complete adult without suffering hardship, adversity, or danger?
+- how do I know when I've found the right place to put down roots?

 - what did you find the most rewarding about being parent?